 Dr. Emek Ergun, WGST (Womens's & Gender Studies) and Global Studies

-Dr. Ergun's research focuses on the political role of translation in disrupting local heteropatriarchal economies of knowledge and connecting feminist activists, texts, and movements across borders, particularly between the US and Turkey.
-She is an activist feminist translator and has arecently published two important books: her own manuscript, Virgin Crossing Borders: Feminist Resistance and Solidarity in Translation (University of Illinois Press 2022) and the co-edited The Purple Color of Kurdish Politics: Women Politicians Write from Prison (Pluto Press, 2022; first published in Turkish, 2018).
+Dr. Ergun’s research focuses on the political role of translation in disrupting local heteropatriarchal economies of knowledge and connecting feminist activists, texts, and movements across borders, particularly between the US and Turkey.
+Emek’s monograph Virgin Crossing Borders: Feminist Resistance and Solidarity in Translation was published in 2023, and she is co-editor of The Purple Color of Kurdish Politics: Women Politicians Write from Prison (also 2023).
+Dr. Ergun also recently co-edited Feminist Translation Studies: Local and Transnational Perspectives (Routledge, 2017) and is also a co-editor of Feminist Theory Reader: Local and Global Perspectives (Routledge, 5th ed., 2021).
+She is an activist feminist translator and her most recent translation is of Octavia E. Butler’s classic science-fiction novel, Kindred, published in Turkey in March 2019.

 Dr. Ella Fratantuono, History